maning/birds-mpbx-gljs/popup_cluster.md

-# Adding interactivity to your map (information pop-up and data clustering).
+# Adding interactivity to your map (information pop-up and data clustering)

 This tutorial will guide you to adding information popups to your map and improve the visual style of the data using clustering.